 The NEET-UG syllabus is prescribed by the NCERT consisting of the core concepts of Physics, Chemistry, and Biology of Classes 11 and 12.
 The exam consists of 180 questions (45 each from Physics and Chemistry, and 90 questions from Biology).
 A correct answer will fetch you 4 marks, while a wrong answer will deduct one mark from the total marks scored.
 With a total of 720 marks, the duration of the exam is for 3 hours.

 An eligible candidate must have passed 10+2 or equivalent with Physics, Chemistry, Biology, and English as core subjects from a recognized education board.
-Applicants appearing for Class 12 or equivalent exam are also eligible for giving NEET 2020.
-As of December 31, 2020, the candidate must have completed 17 years of age.
+Applicants appearing for Class 12 or an equivalent exam are also eligible for giving NEET 2022.
+As of December 31, 2022, the candidate must have completed 17 years of age.

 Organizing NEET is a credit to the entrance examination system.
 It replaces all the entrances conducted individually by separate medical colleges and states, reducing the burdens on the students and eliminating any malpractice by a uniform mode of examination.
 NEET is an important exam conducted to determine students' qualification and eligibility to get admission for undergraduate medical courses (MBBS) in a recognized medical college in India.
 As it is the one and only medical entrance exam conducted in India, it is of great importance.